sbx-bnagle/ALCF-AR2022/05_science/publications .md

 Drobchik, A. N., V. V. Nikitin, M. I. Fokin, G. A. Dugarov, A. L. Shevchenko, A. L. Deriy, A. Y. Manikov, K. E. Kuper, and A.A.
 Duchtov.
 “Environmental Cell for In Situ X-ray Synchrotron Micro-CT Imaging with Simultaneous Acoustic Measurements," <i>Journal of Synchrotron Radiation</i> (January 2022), International Union of Crystallography. doi: 10.1107/s1600577521013308

-Feldman, C., B. Michalowicz, E. Siegmann, T. Curtis, A. Calder, and R. Harr n.
+Feldman, C., B. Michalowicz, E. Siegmann, T. Curtis, A. Calder, and R. Harrison.
 “Experiences with Porting the FLASH Code to Ookami, an HPE Apollo 80 A64FX Platform," <i>HPCAsia 2022 Workshop: International Conference on High Performance Computing in Asia-Pacific Region Workshops</i> (January 2022), ACM. doi: 10.1145/3503470.3503478

 Khan, A., E. A. Huerta, and H. Zheng.
 “Interpretable AI Forecasting for Numerical Relativity Waveforms of Quasicircular, Spinning, Nonprocessing Binary Black Hole Mergers," <i>Physical Review D</i> (January 2022), APS. doi: 10.1103/PhysRevD.105.024024